xieyuheng/inner/topics/computer-science/automata/automata-vs-flowchart.md

 is represented by a single value, instead of a production of values.

+In UML State Diagram, the state machine is said to have "extended states", when it has local variables, and guard can reference these local variables.
+In this sense, UML State Diagram is Turing complete and not limited to finite states, which is very much like the local state of an Actor in Actor Model.

 # Representation

 An automata can be represented by a state-transition table.